 The issue of Energy is important to our district and to my work in Congress.

-As Congress develops an energy policy, the policy should include an “all of the above”approach to solving our energy needs--a policy that encourages development and increases all forms of American energy.
+As Congress develops an energy policy, the policy should include an “all of the above”approach to solving our energy needs--a policy that encourages development and increases all forms of American energy, from biofuels to coal and everything in between.
 By developing energy domestically, we can decrease our addiction to foreign oil, spur job growth, and keep Americans’ hard earned tax dollars out of the hands of foreign dictators.

 Everyone can agree that America’s energy challenges do not have a single solution.
-By incorporating the growing capacity of solar and wind power with hydro, clean coal, natural gas, nuclear, and oil, we can make environmentally responsible strides towards energy independence.
+By incorporating the growing capacity of solar and wind power with hydropower, clean coal, natural gas, nuclear power, biofuels, and oil, we can make environmentally responsible strides towards energy independence.

 A brief summary of Rep. Kelly's support for a comprehensive domestic energy policy includes the following: